 - Candidates must be based in SETAC Europe (Europe, Russia and Middle East).

 - Applications must be submitted by the candidate.

 - The candidate must also have been a member of SETAC prior to the professional break taking place.

 - The application must be made within six months of the professional break taking place and the grant must be redeemed within 2 years of being awarded.
-Applications can be submitted throughout the year, while the evaluation of all applications will take place once a year.
-The next evaluation will take place after February 1, 2020.

 The candidate is asked to write a short article (maximum 500 words) in keeping with the SETAC Globe that will outline their scientific career to date and how they expect the grant to benefit their future professional development.
 The winning article will then be published in a future addition of the Globe.

 The SETAC Europe Awards Committee will evaluate all applications.

 The grant will cover a SETAC Membership for one year, one registration waiver of a SETAC Europe organized annual meeting, workshop or symposium and 1500 Euros to cover accommodation, flights and contribute to ‘childcare’.